mohammadjafarpoor/Prediction-of-Bitocin-Price-RNN-/README.md

 # Prediction-of-Bitocin-Price-RNN-

-Using RNN to predict price of Bitcoin!
+Using RNN to predict price of Bitcoin/USD!

 You can find the dataset from www.kaggle.com